ajw107/docker-bacula-opensource/README.md

 assumes that a shell alias has been setup to shrink repeated shell commands:

     alias docker-compose='docker-compose --x-networking'

+> This option '--x-networking' has been removed from version 1.6 (see https://github.com/docker/compose/releases/tag/1.6.0-rc1)

 The local network that will be created is named after the directory the `docker-compose.yml` file is located in.
 E.g. if the full path is `/home/bat/docker/bacula` then the network will